 Appropriate glue/adhesive for your chosen decor (see Tip in step 4)

-Step 1: Print Template
+Step 1: Print the Ugly Christmas Sweater Template PDF

 Download the template and print both pages onto 2 sheets of 8.5 x 11 inch colored paper.
 We used cardstock, but if your printer can't handle cardstock, a thinner craft paper will do.